by Bianca Garilli, ND, IFMCP

 - Breastfeeding continues to be the best method of infant feeding for a variety of reasons including a reduction in risk of various health conditions2-4

-- Formula feeding produces a distinct gut microbiota profile from breastfeeding, and exclusive formula feeding is associated with higher risk for overweight in the infant5
+- Formula feeding produces a distinct gut microbial profile from breastfeeding, and exclusive formula feeding is associated with higher risk for overweight in the infant5

 - Introduction of complementary foods was not associated with a similar increased risk of overweight5

-- The 3- to 6-month marks are sensitive developmental time periods, where feeding methods may highly influence microbiota composition and subsequent health outcomes at 12 months and possibly longer5
+- The 3- to 6-month marks are sensitive developmental time periods, where feeding methods may highly influence the composition of gut microbiota and subsequent health outcomes at 12 months and possibly longer5

 - Stevens EE, Patric TE, Pickler R. A history of infant feeding.
 J Perinat Educ.
 2009;18(2):32–39.

 - Rollins NC, Bhandari N, Hajeebhoy N, et al. Why invest, and what it will take to improve breastfeeding practices?
 Lancet.
 2016;387(10017):491-504.